 Ticket Price: £8.00 for adults, £7.00 for students

 The National Civil War Centre cordially invites you to learn more about one of the most fascinating periods in British history by immersing you in a fascinating tale of superstitions, intense sibling rivalry, and seismic change that has shaped the nation in which we now reside.
-Visit the beautiful galleries to see the realities of life in the 17th century through the eyes of those who lived it, and enjoy a fantastic range of interactives, including the beloved dressing-up closet!
+Visit one of the most beautiful galleries in Nottingham to see the realities of life in the 17th century through the eyes of those who lived it, and enjoy a fantastic range of interactives, including the beloved dressing-up closet!

 7. The National Tramway Museum